Description

 Lake Tjörnin is located just north of Reykjavik Airport and is a fairly large pond within the city of Reykjavik.
 It's a great place for observing many species of waterbird, like swans, geese, gulls and waders.
 In winter, the lake is frozen and most waterbirds, being mainly swans, geese and ducks, are concentrated near the edges of the lake were they are fed by people.

 Most common species that can be observed here are Whooper Swan, Pink-footed Goose, Eurasian Wigeon, Tufted Duck and even species like Common Eider, Red-breasted Merganser and Greater Scaup.
-Often, large flocks of gulls are present too, being mostly Black-headed Gull, Herring Gull, Lesser Black-backed Gull (in summer), Iceland Gull, Glaucous Gull and Great Black-backed Gull.
+Often, large flocks of gulls are present too, being mostly Black-headed Gull, European Herring Gull, Lesser Black-backed Gull (in summer), Iceland Gull, Glaucous Gull and Great Black-backed Gull.

 Within the lake, a small island is located on which (at least) five species of duck breed: Mallard, Common Teal, Gadwall, Greater Scaup and Tufted Duck.